awsdocs/aws-transit-gateway-guide/doc_source/tgw-getting-started.md

 ## Prerequisites<a name="tgw-prerequisites"></a>
 + To demonstrate a simple example of using a transit gateway, create two VPCs in the same Region\.
 The VPCs cannot have overlapping CIDRs\.
 Launch one EC2 instance in each VPC\.
 For more information, see [Working with VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/working-with-vpcs.html) in the *[Amazon VPC User Guide](https://docs.aws.amazon.com/vpc/latest/userguide/)*\.
++ You must enable resource sharing from the master account for your organization\.
+For information about enabling resource sharing, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs) in the *AWS RAM User Guide*\.
 + You cannot have identical routes pointing to two different VPCs\.
-A a transit gateway does not propagate the CIDRs of a newly attached VPC if an identical route exists in the transit gateway route tables\.
+A transit gateway does not propagate the CIDRs of a newly attached VPC if an identical route exists in the transit gateway route tables\.
 + Verify that you have the permissions required to work with transit gateways\.
 For more information, see [Authentication and Access Control for Your Transit Gateways](transit-gateway-authentication-access-control.md)\.

 ## Step 1: Create the Transit Gateway<a name="step-create-tgw"></a>